 Nan, Joyce, only really comes to life via the stories of others related at her funeral.
 She worked equally hard, having to maintain a family home after the death of her husband, and ultimately sacrificed friendships, later living vicariously through her grandchildren.

 A major misjudgement is Lippett illustrating the work herself, or at least in the chosen style.
 The childlike renditions may reflect Lippett’s relationship with her Nan, but they render everything two-dimensional and largely bereft of emotion.
 At the point of Stan’s sudden death his daughter, Lippett’s mother, has rushed home after a foreboding experience, but arrived too late.
 This is related in hindsight, yet as depicted Lippett’s mother might be telling her the corner shop has run out of milk.
-Several untimely demises occur, yet the soulless art doesn’t convey the circumstances.
+Several untimely demises occur, yet the soulless art doesn’t convey the tragic circumstances.
 There’s rarely any sense of period, and all too often Lippett chooses to relate an anecdote via talking heads rather than illustrating the tale.
-Furthermore, these anecdotes may have a meaning to family members, but are of little interest to those beyond.
+Furthermore, these anecdotes may have a meaning to family members, but are often of little interest to those beyond.

 It’s over the concluding pages when Lippett is relating more personal experience that Stan and Nan flickers briefly into life, approaching the touching content surely always intended.